Protected areas#

 The attributes sizeValue and sizeUom attributes are no longer requested.

-The attributes successorsIdentifier and successorsIdentifierScheme have been kept for clarity’s sake although their value will always be NULL (the appropriate value will be derived and included in the published WISE datasets that refer to the previous reporting cycles).
+NULL(the appropriate value will be derived and included in the published WISE datasets that refer to the previous reporting cycles).

 classDiagram